Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 Only contracts in an approved list that is stored in the Mokens contract can call the `contractMint` function.
 A project that wants to mint mokens should contact Nick Mudge <nick@mokens.io> to get their minting contract added to the approved list.

+The `contractMint` function enables the minting fee to be paid in Ether or in ERC20 tokens.

+A contract that calls `contractMint` needs to collect the correct mint fee, refund any overpayment, keep a portion of the fee for itself and send the rest to a designated address.